LethalMaus/GamepadViewerSkins/README.md

 Some custom skins for gamepadviewer.com

-Rather than changing everything per CSS, the SVGs were changed for more control over cutomization.
-Some comments were added to the SVGs that refer to what one is changing.
+Rather than changing everything per CSS, the SVGs were changed for more control over customization.
+Some comments were added to the SVGs that refer to what is being changed.

 ---